-Yarg got its name in a moment of inspiration when Bodmin Moor farmer Alan Gray first produced it in the 1980s.
-His inspiration came from a 17th century recipe for nettle wrapped cheese he found in his attic.
+Yarg owes its name to a moment of sweet inspiration.
+Bodmin Moor farmer Alan Gray first produced it in the 1980s after finding a 17th century recipe for nettle wrapped cheese in his attic.
 Spell Gray backwards and you have cracked the code as to how our cheese was named.
-A simple, original and fun solution as to the naming of a new cheese, not to mention the answer to one of the most popular pub quiz questions of all time (how Yarg got its name was even once mentioned on University Challenge!
+A simple, original and fun solution as to the naming of a new cheese, not to mention the answer to one of the most popular pub quiz questions of all time.
+How Yarg got its name was even once mentioned on University Challenge!

 Our latest cheese, Kern also has meaning.
 In Cornish, ‘Kern’ means round, and the full moons of cheese that sit in our maturing rooms for 16 months couldn’t be more circular.
 It’s also the first four letters of Kernow, the Cornish for Cornwall.